 The projected savings from these changes will be plowed back into food banks and other nutrition assistance programs, aides said.

 Congress is not binding the White House on food stamps.
 The Trump administration has signaled its intention to cut food stamps without approval from Congress, and the farm bill does not bind the White House’s hands, according to congressional aides.
-The Agriculture Department has already floated weakening the waivers it gives states to temporarily suspend some food-stamp work requirements.
+The Agriculture Department has already floated, weakening the waivers it gives states to suspend some food-stamp work requirements temporarily.

-Some expanded farm subsidies.
-The farm bill mirrors at least some provisions in the farm bill passed by House Republicans, expanding some federal agricultural subsidies to nieces, nephews and first cousins of farmers — even if those relatives do not directly work on the farm.
+The Farm Bill mirrors at least some provisions in the farm bill passed by House Republicans, expanding some federal agricultural subsidies to nieces, nephews, and first cousins of farmers — even if those relatives do not directly work on the farm.

 The Environmental Working Group, which tracks federal farm subsidies, has criticized this provision as a wasteful giveaway.
 Congressional Republicans argued the expansion would encourage more people to be involved in farming.

-No additional impact on the deficit.
 At close to $1 trillion a year, the farm bill’s price tag is high.
-But the bill’s drafters used the baseline set by the Congressional Budget Office under existing spending levels of $867 billion over the next 10 years, meaning it will not increase the federal deficit from prior projections.
+But the bill’s drafters used the baseline set by the Congressional Budget Office under existing spending levels of $867 billion over the next ten years, meaning it will not increase the federal deficit from prior projections.

-Provides permanent funding for farmers markets, local food programs.
-The final farm bill provides permanent funding for a number of programs Congress was funding on a temporary basis, five years at a time.
-These include: promotional funds for local farmers markets, research funds for organic farming, and money for organizations working to train the next generation of farmers at a time when experts have raised concerns about the aging of the industry.
+This will provide permanent funding for farmers’ markets and local food programs.
+The final farm bill provides stable funding for several programs Congress was funding temporarily, five years at a time.
+These include promotional funds for local farmers’ markets, research funds for organic farming, and money for organizations working on training the next generation of farmers at a time when experts have raised concerns about the aging of the industry.

-Conservation program preserved.
-The House Republican bill had proposed merging the Conservation Stewardship Program, which pays farmers to strengthen conservation efforts, into another branch of the Agriculture Department.
+The House Republican bill had proposed merging the Conservation Stewardship Program.
+Essentially, the program pays farmers to strengthen conservation efforts into another branch of the Agriculture Department.
 The program will survive under the final version of the bill, aides said.

-Legalizes hemp.
-The farm bill legalizes the production of hemp, a form of cannabis with lower THC levels than marijuana.
+The farm bill legalizes the production of hemp and hemp seeds, including feminized hemp seeds.
+Hemp is a form of cannabis with lower THC levels than marijuana.
+As such, the Farm Bill has opened the door for hemp farmers and US seed banks to thrive.
 Analysts told CNBC that hemp could grow into a $20 billion industry by 2022.